 A. General.
-All applications for exemptions shall be made on a form provided by the Shoreline Administrator and accompanying material as required by Chapter 20.01 PTMC.
-All exemptions shall be construed narrowly.
-An exemption from the substantial development process is not an exemption from compliance with the SMA or this Master Program, nor from any other regulatory requirements.
+Unless otherwise waived by the Shoreline Administrator, applications for exemptions shall be made on a form provided by the Shoreline Administrator and accompanying material as required by Chapter 20.01 PTMC.
+All exemptions listed herein per WAC 173-27-040 shall be construed narrowly.
+An exemption from the substantial development permit process is not an exemption from compliance with the SMA or this Master Program, nor from any other regulatory requirements.
+The burden of proof that a development or use is exempt from the permit process is on the applicant.
 To be authorized, all uses and developments must be consistent with the policies and provisions of the SMA and of this Master Program.
-The Shoreline Administrator may attach conditions to the approval of exempted developments and/or uses as necessary to assure consistency of the project with the Shoreline Management Act and this Master Program.
+The Shoreline Administrator may attach conditions to the underlying permit or require a written Letter of Exemption to assure consistency of the project with the Shoreline Management Act and this Master Program.
 A Letter of Exemption shall expire one year after the date of issuance unless otherwise specified in the Letter of Exemption.